 learn more

-This course is designed to serve as a refresher to existing Breastfeeding counselor/educator (CBC/CBE) or certififed lactation consultant/educator (CLC/CLE) training,
+This course is designed to serve as a refresher to existing Breastfeeding counselor/educator (CBC/CBE) or certified lactation consultant/educator (CLC/CLE) training,

 Course contents include